 Some Adults We Know Still Think Hearing Aids Look Bad

 One of our team did a bit of psychology at college, and we asked them how this works.
-Most of us wanted to be like the prettiest girl or the most handsome boy at school, they explained.
+They explained that most of us wanted to be like the prettiest girl or the most handsome boy at school.
 We’d search out any ‘defects’ in the mirror and were ashamed when we inevitably discovered one.

 Hearing aid stigma works the same way, too, even if we are ‘mature adults,’ which we never seem to reach.
 Our social programming tells us anything that makes us different from our ideal role model is wrong, but the point is we do it to ourselves.